Folk arts of Karnataka: Somana Kunita

-Suggi Kunita
+Suggi Kunitha

-Suggi Kunita (the Harvest Dance) is performed during the harvest time mostly by the farming community.
-Artists in beautiful costumes and wooden headgear adorned with carved birds and flowers dance to the tune of drums with sticks and peacock feathers.
-They enhance the dance sometimes, by their own signing.
+Suggi Kunitha (the Harvest Dance) is performed during the harvest time mostly by the farming community.
+Artists in beautiful costumes and wooden head gear adorned with carved birds and flower dance to the tune of drums with sticks and peacock feathers.
+They enhance the dance sometimes, by their own singing.

 North Karnataka

 Jaggahalige Kunita

 This is a folk art of the Hubballi Dharwad region (particularly the village of Byahatti), which is performed on occasions such as Ugadi and Holi.
 The jagghalige is a percussion instrument made from a bullock cart wheel wrapped in buffalo hide.
 The villagers roll out the large instruments and march in procession.
 The performance is directed by a choreographer playing a much-smaller percussion instrument called the kanihaligi, made of clay and covered with calf hide.
 The performance usually involves about 15 people.

 Karadi majalu

 This is popular group folk music in north Karnataka, performed during occasions and in processions.
 The karadi or karade is the percussion instrument used by the group.
 It is a palm-sized cymbal producing metallic sounds, and the shehnai produces the melody.